BioinformaticsSTU/TGStools/README.md

 ## staDist
 ----------------------------

-statistics the distance of transcript start site to the closest histone or fantom5.
+statistics the distance between transcript start site and its closest histone or fantom5.
 **This step will cost much time and resource, we strongly recommend user to run this step at night while the computer is free.**

 ### Input files